-Many of the scoping issues regarding land use overlap with other resource areas such as noise and recreation and are discussed under those other resource sections.
+Many of the scoping issues regarding land use overlap with other resource areas such as noise and recreation and are discussed under those sections.
 Comments on land use did not necessarily identify Guam or Tinian as the area of concern.
 The following are public, including regulatory agency, preferences:

-- No increases in federal land ownership (unclear but assumed that comments meant to also apply to military use of the LBA agricultural/grazing permits) - Current public rights-of-way be retained - Balance between economic benefits and access to the northern part of Tinian
+- No increases in federal land ownership (could apply to military use of the LBA agricultural/grazing permits) - Current public rights-of-way be retained - Balance between economic benefits and access to the northern part of Tinian